adameubanks/disk-usage/README.md

 ![UVA Research Computing Logo](https://learning.rc.virginia.edu/img/RC_logo.svg)
-# UVA Disk Usage App
+# UVA Resource Manager App for Open OnDemand

-This is a Sinatra application that displays disk usage for Open OnDemand at the University of Virginia, using Passenger as the application server.
+This is a Sinatra application that displays disk usage and allocations for Open OnDemand at the University of Virginia, using Passenger as the application server.

 ## Installation and Usage